-Currently the club owns two IFR certified and maintained Cessna 172 airplanes and membership is limited to 20 members.
-It’s based at Dutchess County Airport / POU and meet the third Monday of the month in the main terminal on New Hackensack Road.
+Currently the club owns two IFR certified and maintained Cessna 172 aircraft and membership is limited to 20 members.
+It’s based at Dutchess County Airport / KPOU and meet the third Monday of the month in the main terminal in the airport on New Hackensack Road.

 - Membership performs wash and wax twice a year.

 - We have a fantastic volunteer maintenance officer who keeps costs super low.

 - Membership volunteers help with owner assisted annuals.

 As a result, dues and hourly flying costs are kept to a minimum.

 - $70/tach hour wet (there is a surcharge when avgas is above $5/gal)

 - $70/month dues

 - $1800.00 buy in

 Members can schedule planes online or via a toll free phone number.
 Here are some excerpts from Twinco’s “Operating Rules”: